 Besides the process and challenge, the research assessed the improvement mechanism for the claiming process.
 Though developing good record keeping system, having good knowledge on terms and condition of contract document, taking proactive claim management measure, by assign staff which have good claim "claims consciousness," familiarity and Awareness of potential claim situations we can have good changes..

+5.2 Recommendations

 The study generally showed that there are a number of difficulties in claim handling and administration.
 The stakeholders need to give more attention to claims.
 Basic problems seen all through the process were failure to have a good record and documentation trends.
 The claim is directly related to the availability of evidence and records.
 Accordingly, the contractors need to develop a good record-keeping system.Tranning and development for staff working on claim is essential it helps them to have good skill and knowledge.

 The contractors need to notify and substantiate the claims as stipulated time on special condition of contract.
 Whereas the engineer and the employer need to assess and approve the claims according to contractual time.